-- (i) Secretarial Standards issued by The Institute of Company Secretaries of India as amended from time to time, and - (ii) Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended from time to time. - (iii) As per Circular No.14/2020 dated April 08, 2020, Circular No.17/2020 dated April 13, 2020 followed by Circular No. 20/2020 dated May 05, 2020 issued by Ministry of Corporate Affairs, prescribed the procedure and manner of conducting AGM through video conferencing (VC) or other audio visual means (OAVM).
+- (i) Secretarial Standards issued by The Institute of Company Secretaries of India as amended from time to time, - (ii) Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended from time to time, and

-During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above:
+During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above.